Myrtle Beach bed bug cases ‘bad for business’ - NewsBreak

 “This is a huge area of concern because these Silicon Valley companies, they’re only operating these websites,” Eddy said.
 “They don’t inspect, manage –– do the pest control, do the cleaning for these units.
 It’s all left up to the individual owners.”

-Eddy said he hopes his lawsuits put the industry on notice and force change.2 charged with using drone to drop escape tools into South Carolina prison
+Eddy said he hopes his lawsuits put the industry on notice and force change.

 “I do believe that over time these hotels are going to start implementing better policies or taking the policies that they’ve already got on the paper and do a better job of enforcing these policies,” Eddy said.